wesleycamargo/azure-docs.pt-br/articles/azure-resource-manager/resource-group-move-resources.md

 * Banco de Dados do Azure para MariaDB
 * Banco de Dados do Azure para MySQL
 * Banco de Dados do Azure para PostgreSQL
-* Azure DevOps – as organizações do Azure DevOps com compras de extensão que não são da Microsoft precisam [cancelar suas compras](https://go.microsoft.com/fwlink/?linkid=871160) para que possam mover a conta entre assinaturas.
+* DevOps do Azure – siga as etapas para [alterar a assinatura do Azure usada para cobrança](/azure/devops/organizations/billing/change-azure-subscription?view=azure-devops).
 * Mapas do Azure
 * Logs do Azure Monitor
 * Retransmissão do Azure